arzuisiktopbas/09-Tales_from_the_Crypto/README.md

-# Unit 12—Tales from the Crypto
+# Tales from the Crypto
   by Arzu Isik Topbas

 ## Background

-In this assignment, I applied natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
+I applied natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
 I also applied fundamental NLP techniques to better understand the other factors involved with the coin prices such as common words and phrases and organizations and entities mentioned in the articles.

 #### 1 - Sentiment Analysis